 Turtle Friendly Lighting: On a Different Wavelength

 Unlike the light emitted from standard fixtures, Access Fixtures LED turtle friendly lights are not measured by Kelvin temperature.
-Instead, these fixtures are set to a wavelength between 590 nanometers and 610 nanometers.
+Instead, these fixtures are set to a peak wavelength of 590 nanometers.
 This is a crucial element because this specific range ensures that the light is not visible to these animals.

 Although a naturally dark environment is the only way of fully protecting these animals from light pollution, there is no direct substitute that emulates this natural environment that also appropriately illuminates public areas.
 These fixtures do, however, reduce light pollution in public spaces where artificial lighting is in excess.

 Typically, animals use the presence or absence of natural light (often the moon) as a directional guide.
 For instance, when baby turtles hatch on the beach, they know instinctively to follow the white light of the moon back to the ocean.
 If a housing development has white LED lights in its parking lot, the turtle hatchlings may head toward it instead of the ocean.
 With wildlife and turtle friendly lights from Access Fixtures, there is a better chance the turtles will follow the moon and not the light fixtures.